• Skip to primary navigation

 Both come from the same plant species, Solanum lycopersicum.

-They are vibrant red and juicy, with vitamins A and C, plus antioxidants like lycopene.
+They are bright red and juicy, with vitamins A and C, plus antioxidants like lycopene.

 These nutritious properties make them great for health.